 We also offer an annual "lifestyle design" training session at each of our business sites to employees turning 50 and their spouses.
 The sessions encourage employees to take an interest in planning the rest of their lives and designing a rewarding lifestyle by providing information on pensions and retirement benefits, social insurance, taxes, hobbies, health, and other topics, and by facilitating group discussions.

-Multi-track personnel system from the core career track (for unionized workers)
+Multi-track personnel system from the specialist and core career tracks (Mitsubishi Electric)

 Business card production